 44-1116.
+Contractors; requirements.
-Contractors; requirements. (a) Contractors subject to the provisions of K.S.A.
-44-1030, 44-1031 and 44-1032, and amendments thereto, shall be required to agree to the same contract provisions with respect to age discrimination and compliance with this act as provided by those sections with respect to other types of discrimination and compliance with the Kansas act against discrimination.

-(b) The commission shall have the powers provided by K.S.A.
+- (a) Contractors subject to the provisions of K.S.A.
+44-1030, 44-1031 and 44-1032, and amendments thereto, shall be required to agree to the same contract provisions with respect to age discrimination and compliance with this act as provided by those sections with respect to other types of discrimination and compliance with the Kansas act against discrimination. - (b) The commission shall have the powers provided by K.S.A.
 44-1030, 44-1031 and 44-1032, and amendments thereto, to enforce the provisions of this section.

-- 44-1117.
-Unlawful acts; penalties. (a) No person shall willfully resist, prevent, impede or interfere with the commission or any of its members or representatives in the performance of duty under this act or shall willfully violate any order of the commission. - (b) Violation of this section is a misdemeanor punishable by imprisonment for not more than one year or by a fine of not more than \$500, or both. - (c) Lawful use of procedures for review of a commission order shall not be considered a violation of this section.
+44-1117.
+Unlawful acts; penalties.

+- (a) No person shall willfully resist, prevent, impede or interfere with the commission or any of its members or representatives in the performance of duty under this act or shall willfully violate any order of the commission. - (b) Violation of this section is a misdemeanor punishable by imprisonment for not more than one year or by a fine of not more than \$500, or both. - (c) Lawful use of procedures for review of a commission order shall not be considered a violation of this section.

-- 44-1118.
-Construction of act; applicability of act exclusions. (a) The provisions of this act shall be construed liberally for the accomplishment of its purposes. - (b) Nothing in this act shall be construed to mean that an employer shall be forced to hire unqualified or incompetent personal, or discharge qualified or competent personal. - (c) Nothing in this act shall be construed to prohibit compulsory retirement of any employee who has attained 65 years of age and who, for the two-year period immediately before retirement, is employed in a bona fide executive or a high policy making position, if such employee is entitles to an immediate nonforfeitable annual retirement benefit from a pension, profit, sharing, savings or deferred compensation plan, or any combination of such plans, of the employer of such employee, which equals, in the aggregate, at least \$44,000.
+44-1118.
+Construction of act; applicability of act, exclusions.

+- (a) The provisions of this act shall be construed liberally for the accomplishment of its purposes. - (b) Nothing in this act shall be construed to be inconsistent with the nondiscrimination provisions under another provision of state or federal law. - (c) Nothing in this act shall be construed to mean that an employer shall be forced to hire unqualified or incompetent personnel, or discharge qualified or competent personnel. - (d) Nothing in this act shall be construed to prohibit compulsory retirement of any employee who has attained 65 years of age and who, for the two-year period immediately before retirement, is

-(d) Nothing in this act shall be construct to prohibit, before January 1, 1994, compulsory retirement of any employee who has attained 70 years of age and who is serving under a contract of unlimited tenure (or similar entanglement providing for unlimited tenure) at an institution of high education.
+- employed in a bona fide executive or a high policymaking position, if such employee is entitled to an immediate nonforfeitable annual retirement benefit from a pension, profit-sharing, savings or deferred compensation plan, or any combination of such plans, of the employer of such employee, which equals, in the aggregate, at least \$44,000. - (e) Nothing in this act shall be construed to prohibit, before January 1, 1994, compulsory retirement of any employee who has attained 70 years of age and who is serving under a contract of unlimited tenure (or similar arrangement providing for unlimited tenure) at an institution of higher education.

 History: L. 1983, ch.
 164, § 8; L. 1988, ch.
-174, § 3; April 28.
+174, § 3; April 28; L. 2008, ch.
+105, § 5; July1.

 44-1119.
 Severability of provisions.
 If any provision of this act or the application thereof to any person or circumstances is held invalid, the remainder of the act and the application of the provision to other persons not similarly situated or to other circumstances shall not be affected thereby.
+History: L. 1983, ch.
+164, § 9; July 1.